gittycat/dotfiles/README.md

-# Dotfiles and configs
+# My Dotfiles and configs

-My macOS and zsh setup.

-## Interesting tools

-Here are some of the more interesting tools installed using Homebrew.
+Some more interesting tools installed using Homebrew.
 See the [.Brewfile](.Brewfile) for the full list.

+I install all my languages separately through Mise, except for Rust, although they've now improved this too.

+I'm mostly on [Cursor](https://cursor.com/en) these days.

 ### Applications
 - [Ghostty](https://ghostty.org/) A new terminal from Mitchell Hashimoto